mattymaloney/mattymaloney.github.io/_posts/2016-06-14-amazon-linux-ec2-instance-things-to-do.md

 ## Security Modifications

 In decreasing levels of complexity and detail, here are 3 related aproaches to securing a new Ubuntu installation.
+Most of this just needs mild modification to be useful for Amazon Linux instances.
+Although, I'm ignoring most of the firewall recommendations, as for not I'm relying almost exclusively on Amazon Security Groups.

 * [2016 Guide to User Data Security | Inversoft](https://www.inversoft.com/guides/2016-guide-to-user-data-security)
 * [My First 10 Minutes On a Server - Primer for Securing Ubuntu](http://www.codelitt.com/blog/my-first-10-minutes-on-a-server-primer-for-securing-ubuntu/)